otagoedna/getting_started_with_qiime2/basic_tools.md

 And you can open any visualisations on your computer.
 The website has some examples you can check out.
 Keep this website open as we proceed through the workshop.

+There is yet another way to view Qiime2 visualisations.
+If you export any visual using `qiime tools export` it will convert the .qzv to a folder containing all the web code.
+You can then go into the folder, and double click on the index.html file, and it will open in a web browser will all the interactivity.

 ## Qiime2 metadata file

 For most downstream analyses in Qiime2, you need a metadata file.
 This is essentially a tab-delimited file that lists samples in the first column; additional columns can be used for other fields, and the state of each for each sample.